top of page

 'Motorman' - The Bogside Artists

-• The murals provide a safe talking point to process painful memories and raise difficult and controversial questions.
+The murals offer a safe space to confront painful memories and raise difficult, often controversial questions such as:

-• They question why the British media routinely represented the Catholic uprising as a local tribal religious squabble that needed British intervention, rather than a legitimate civil rights protest that was part of a larger global movement.
+• Why did the British media routinely portray the Catholic uprising as a tribal religious conflict requiring British intervention, rather than recognising it as a legitimate civil rights movement that was part of a global movement for civil rights?

-• They question who authorised the violence that afflicted their community, whether by outside forces or by those from within their own ranks.
+• Who authorised the violence that devastated their communities—whether it came from the outside or from sources within their own ranks?

-• They question whether all hunger strikers died on the base of their own convictions or whether some were used as sacrificial lambs.
+• Did all hunger strikers die based on their own convictions, or were some forced to serve as sacrificial lambs?

-• They question how so many with a criminal past and blood on their hands ended up in positions of power and public office.
+• How is it possible that individuals with criminal pasts and blood on their hands have since come to hold positions of power and public office?

 'Annette' - The Bogside Artists